By: AY1920S2-CS2103T-F11-4 Since: Jun 2016 Licence: MIT

 If the ingredient has a lower quantity than specified in the selected recipe or if there is a missing ingredient in the inventory, the feature will not be executed and an error will be thrown.

-Without this command, users can only remove ingredients through the inventory remove ingredient
+Without this command, users can only remove ingredients through the inventory remove ingredient command one at a time.

 Moreover, they have to constantly cross-check the ingredient quantities in the recipe for accuracy.